reimagined/resolve/README.md

 See an example of the `resolve-command` usage [here](https://github.com/reimagined/resolve/tree/master/packages/resolve-command#example).

 ### Event Store
-Event store is responsible for storing and emitting events.
+Event Store is responsible for storing and emitting events.
 It handles each new event produced by an [aggregate](#aggregate).
 The [resolve-es](https://github.com/reimagined/resolve/tree/master/packages/resolve-es) package provides the event store implementation.
 Event store combines a persistent storage and message bus, so a set of
  [storage-drivers](https://github.com/reimagined/resolve/tree/master/packages/storage-drivers) and [bus-drivers](https://github.com/reimagined/resolve/tree/master/packages/bus-drivers) is available for `resolve-es` to store and emit events, respectively.

 ### Read Model and Query